opnfv/yardstick/docs/testing/user/userguide/14-nsb-operation.rst

 -------------

 NSB can collect KPIs from collected.
-We have support for various plugins enabled by the Barometer project.
+We have support for various plugins enabled by the :term:`Barometer` project.

 The default yardstick-samplevnf has collectd installed.
 This allows for collecting KPIs from the VNF.